What is Testosterone?

 Testosterone is a male sex hormone secreted by the testes and adrenal glands.
 This the

-hormone responsible for deepening voices, beards, public hair and maturation of male sexual
+hormone responsible for deepening voices, beards, pubic hair and maturation of male sexual

 organs.
 Testosterone also aids in building muscle mass and strength, sex drive, and bone